carpentries-incubator/genome-mining/_episodes/06-corason.md

 ## CORASON conda
 Here we are testing the new stand-alone
 [corason in a conda environment](https://github.com/miguel-mx/corason-conda) with gbk as input-files.
-Lets first activate the corason-conda environment.
+Let's first activate the corason-conda environment.

 ~~~
 $ conda deactivate